 Let’s take up the third result first.

-Exploring third result: Finding the fake ball among 3 left aside suspect balls in 2 weighing
+Exploring third result of 1st weighing: Finding the fake ball among 3 left aside suspect balls in 2 weighing

 Second weighing combination for 3rd result:

 The following schematic shows this weighing combination.
-The suspect balls are shaded orange.
+The suspect balls are shaded.

 One side must go down.

 Result 3.1.
-When pans are equally balanced in 1st weighing AND side with 1 good ball goes down in 2nd weighing
+When the pans were equally balanced in 1st weighing AND the pan with 1 good ball descends in 2nd weighing:

 3.1.1.
-Either the single suspect ball with the good ball (orange shaded and marked L) is heavier,
+Either the single suspect ball with the good ball (shaded and marked L) is heavier,

 3.1.2.
-Or, the two right pan balls (orange shaded and marked R) contain the fake lighter one.
+Or, the two right pan balls (shaded and marked R) has the fake lighter one.

 You are not totally sure yet, but one weighing is still left with you.

-Weigh two suspect balls in right pan against each other—Orange shaded R against the other orange shaded R. One of these is the fake lighter ball.
+Weigh two suspect balls in right pan against each other—shaded R against the other shaded R. One of these may be the fake lighter ball.

 This is shown in the following schematic.

-First is shown in the figure left and the second in figure right as below.
+First is in the figure left and the second is in figure right.

-In this case also you will take exactly the same action of weighing the two balls in right pan against each other.
-Only the results and conclusions will be opposite to the results we had just before.
+Here also you will take exactly the same action of weighing the two balls in right pan against each other.
+Only the results and conclusions will be reverse to the results we had just now.

-Now is the time to act against the first result of 1st weigh.
+Time to analyze the first result of 1st weighing.

-Find fake ball in 9 balls by 3 weighs puzzle: Exploring 1st result of 1st weigh when left pan with 3 balls went up
+Find fake ball in 9 balls by 3 weighs puzzle: Exploring 1st result of 1st weight when left pan with 3 balls went up

-The schematic of Result 1 of first weighing is shown below for convenience.
+The schematic of Result 1 of first weighing is shown for convenience.